wstern1234/wills-site/README.md

 ## About

-My name is William Stern and I'm a student at UC Berkeley in my third and final year, graduating with the Class of 2025.
-I'm double majoring in Computer Science and Data Science with an emphasis in Business.
+My name is William Stern, I'm a software engineer at AWS and a UC Berkeley alum in both Computer Science and Data Science (with an emphasis in Business).

 I made this [personal website](https://w-stern.com) to showcase my professional journey, which I built with Vite, host on GitHub Pages, and manage DNS settings with Cloudflare.
 I designed it with the idea in mind to provide a more dynamic experience than my resume for learning about my work and background.
 I hope you enjoy my website, as well as all its color themes.